 - Paragraph 1: sum up the entire story

-- Paragraph 2: add context and explains why it’s important
+- Paragraph 2: add context and explain why it’s important

 - Paragraph 3: include more detail, such as who’s involved

 - Paragraph 4: feature a great quote that adds value to the release